menu

 Anne and Margot Frank

-As the German persecution of Jewish people in the Netherlands intensified in 1942, Dutch teenagers Anne and Margot Frank, along with their family and others, went into hiding.
+As the German persecution of Jewish people in the Netherlands intensified in 1942, teenagers Anne and Margot Frank, along with their family and others, went into hiding.
 They were captured in August 1944 and held in Westerbork.
 Anne and Margot were ultimately sent to Bergen-Belsen, where they died of typhus in early 1945.
+Today, their ordeal during the Holocaust is known worldwide thanks to the publication of Anne’s diary.

 Anne Frank at age 13, in May 1942